Seven Great Science Games Websites for Children

 There can be infinite uses of the computer and of new age technology, but if teachers themselves are not able to bring it into the classroom and make it work, then it fails.— Nancy Kassebaum

-The Woodlands Junior School website is interesting for the general public.
-In fact, I found the site when I was searching for information about an aspect of British culture that interested me.
+Mandy Barrow has now left Woodlands School.
+The resources— including the games in the Science Zone—can still be accessed from the website, however.
+The site is interesting for the general public as well as children.
+In fact, I found it when I was searching for information about an aspect of British culture that interested me.
 When I explored the website I realized how useful it would be to educators.

 Learning Science via the Internet

 The Internet is a great source of science information for all ages.
 Facts, virtual experiments, videos, podcasts, practice exams, online courses, the latest science news and games are all available for someone who has access to the Internet.

 Playing games can be a very effective way to help students learn about science.
 I've reviewed my favourite games websites, but many others exist.
 Teachers can choose from a wide variety of online activities.
 It's highly likely that at least some of these activities will be both fun and educational for their students.